Strategic Control Caster Builds in DnD 5e

 Control Caster Class Breakdown

-While the Controller role can be filled by most full-casters (sorry, Clerics), there are things that make each class better or worse at fulfilling this role.
+While most full-casters can be Controllers (sorry, Clerics), some things make each class better or worse at fulfilling this role.
 Here’s a rough breakdown of each full-caster class, with ratings for spell selection and role fit.
 Spell selection rates their options for control spells.
 Role fit compares the Controller role to the overall class design and examines how easily a class can shift to being a Controller.

 Wizard